alexqfredrickson/notes/devops/kubernetes.md

 `cloud-controller-manager` provides capabilities to interact with cloud services - delegating some responsibilities to them.
 For example: "node controllers" in this context will interact with nodes located in the cloud.

+## Nodes

+Nodes are worker machines that are managed by the K8S control plane.
+They can be virtual or physical.
+They run pods.

+Nodes contain `kubelet`s (which communicate with the control plane), and a container runtime (which pulls containers from registries, unpacks them, and runs them).

 ## Pods

-Pods (like a pod of whales) is a group of one or more containers.
+Pods (like a pod of whales) is a group of one or more containers running on a node.
 They share storage and network resources.
 They share the same specification on how to run the containers.
 They are co-located.
 A pod may have init containers.
 You can inject ephemeral containers into a pod for debugging purposes.

 Pods are isolated by way of Linux namespaces, `cgroup`s, etc. - the same ways in which *containers* are generally isolated under-the-hood.
 They are designed to be ephemeral and disposable, like containers are.

 Pods represent either (a) an atomic container or (b) a set of tightly coupled containers.

 Pods are generally not created directly.
 They are created automatically when you are working with workloads.

+### Pod Lifecycles

+Pods move from `Pending` states, to `Running` states, to `Succeeded` or `Failed` states.

+During `Pending`, K8S recognizes the request to set up containers, but they aren't ready yet.
+Scheduled pods sit in this state for a while.

+During `Running`, a pod is bound to a node, and its containers have been created.

+During `Succeeded`, the pod's containers have terminated successfully.

+During `Failed`, at least one of the pod's containers has terminated with a non-zero exit code.

 ## Workloads